erik78se/masterworker/TUTORIAL.md

 Inspect the relations and look for the file WORKERKEY.file on the remaining worker units (they are gone!).

-You will also see that the master has finally ran its "relation-broken" hook.
+You will also see in the juju debug-log that the master has finally ran its "relation-broken" hook.

 Congratulations, you have completed the tutorial on juju relations!